mholling/nswtopo/README.markdown

     declination:
       spacing: 1000           # perpendicular spacing of magnetic declination lines in metres
       width: 0.1              # width of the marked lines on the map, in millimetres
-      colour: "#000000"       # colour of the magnetic declination lines as a hex triplet (black by default)
+      colour: black           # colour of magnetic declination lines (as a hex triplet or web colour)

 ## Controls